Meet the Board

 Billy lost both his parents, his father in 2009 and his mother in 2018.
 He graduated from Duke in 2021 and was assigned to Eureka UMC.
 While there, Billy helped the church thrive and grow during the pandemic months.
 Billy was assigned to Saxapahaw UMC in July of 2022.

-Kathryn Brown - Parent Representative (she/her/hers)
+Kathryn Brown - Community Representative (she/her/hers)